Hiring an Investigator

 Not necessarily, unless you want to.
 Much of what we do can be done quickly and with a minimal amount of inconvenience and the formality of a meeting is usually not necessary.This makes hiring a private investigator a relatively simple process.

-Always get a contract.
+Always get a contract when hiring an investigator.

 When hiring a private investigator, like any other service, you should get a contract that indicates what you are hiring the P.I. for and what you will get in return.
 If they cannot or will not present you with a contract, something is very wrong.

 Some private investigators have little or no investigative background.
+This makes hiring an investigator a challenge.
 There are those who have retired from a law enforcement or military career and decide that being a “private investigator” would be action packed and exciting.
 They enroll in some Private Detective school and after two months, they become a P.I.
 Does that mean that they are qualified to investigate your case?
 Not necessarily!
 It is important that you know the qualifications and experience of the investigator that will be working on your case.
 In our opinion, the more experienced the investigator, the greater the likelihood that your desired results will be achieved.
 You don’t want a 19 year old kid with a video camera conducting surveillance for you.
 It is also our opinion that you need someone who does this type of surveillance regularly.
 They do not need to be former FBI agents, secret service or ninjas.
 They should be experienced surveillance experts.

 Licensed and Bonded.